Tyler Oakley: Live appearances

-In 2014, Oakley premiered a live show tour, "Tyler Oakley's Slumber Party", featuring him in pajamas and doing skits, and interactive segments with the audience.
+In 2014, Oakley premiered a live show tour, "Tyler Oakley's Slumber Party", featuring him in pyjamas and doing skits, and interactive segments with the audience.
 His two initial shows in Chicago and in Royal Oak, Michigan in early October both sold out in 72 hours.
 In December 2014, seven dates, all on the East Coast, made up the next leg of the tour, which was expected to eventually go to 40 cities.
 Variety noted that the trend of "digital-native stars hitting the road for 'in-real-life' shows" had been increasing.
 Oakley had been a part of DigiTour's 2014 US Summer tour of YouTube and Vine personalities.

 Podcast

 Oakley has a podcast called Psychobabble with his best friend, Korey Kuhl.
-It launched in 2014 and as of 2022 has had over 350 episodes.
+It launched in 2014 and as of 2022 has had over 500 episodes.

 Television

 On screen, Oakley has done appearances on broadcasting platforms, with some airing on national TV.
 He was seen on Insider Tonight, featuring co-hosts Kevin Frazier and Thea Andrews.
 He has interviewed live from the 2014 Kids Choice Awards red carpet, along with many other events that have him meeting and speaking to celebrities.

 Oakley, alongside best friend Korey Kuhl, competed in the 28th season of The Amazing Race, which aired in 2016.
 They finished in 3rd place.
 The two also participated in the 31st season of the show, which began airing on April 17, 2019.
 They finished in 2nd place.

 In 2018, Oakley also appeared on the tenth episode of the tenth season of RuPaul's Drag Race, where he was paired with Monét X Change for a makeover challenge.